A single-domain approach for modeling flow in and around porous media applied to buoyant reacting plume formation and ignition: Introduction

-In this work, we explore the potential instabilities and near-field flow dynamics at the interface of the porous solid and surrounding fluid regions using the above-mentioned detailed approach.
-We first present the single-domain framework, including the LES equations, for modeling mixed porous-fluid domains.
-We then verify this model using a non-reacting channel flow with a permeable wall, and validate using a reactive-flow experiment of ignition of a wooden sphere in a tubular reactor.
+In this work, we explore potential reacting instabilities and near-field flow dynamics at the interface of the porous solid and surrounding fluid regions using the above-mentioned detailed approach.
+The study also addresses the effect of surface morphology on ignition and attempts to answer how different configurations influence the location and time of ignition.
+We first present the single-domain framework, including the LES equations extended to energy and species conservation, for modeling mixed porous-fluid domains in turbulent and non-turbulent flow regimes.
+We then verify this model using a non-reacting channel flow with a permeable wall and validate using a reactive-flow experiment of ignition of a wooden sphere in a tubular reactor.
 Finally, we investigate phenomena up to the point of ignition in a buoyancy-driven flow above a porous fuel bed, examining the sources of flow instabilities.